Last Updated on

 Piazza de’ Renzi 31a.

 Another place in Trastevere we tried out was Carlo Menta.
 I had the marinara pizza because it was the only vegan pizza they had.
 It was decent, but I’m not really a fan of Roman-style pizza.
 Having been to Naples twice and having experienced the ultimate pizza there (before I went vegan) my standards for pizza may be too high.
 The super-thin crust they use in Rome is not for me.
 But some people prefer this type of pizza so try it and make up your own mind.
+At least it’s possible to find pizza as a vegan in Rome.

 Via della Lungaretta 101.
 Open Monday to Thursday 12 to 11:30 pm, Friday to Sunday 12 pm to 12 am.